PTV Group

-PTV GmbH (Planung Transport Verkehr) is a German company specializing in software and consulting services for traffic and transportation, mobility, and logistics.
-"Vision Traffic Suite," their transport planning software, and "PTV Map & Guide," their program for route planning, comprise the PTV AG's product portfolio.
-According to the manufacturer; over 2,000 customers in more than 90 countries use the Vision Traffic Suite in the fields of transport modelling and traffic flow calculation.
+PTV Planung Transport Verkehr GmbH is a German company specializing in software and consulting services for traffic and transportation and mobility.
+Their transport planning software, Vision Traffic Suite comprise the PTV Group's product portfolio.
+According to the manufacturer; over 2,500 customers in more than 120 countries use the Vision Traffic Suite in the fields of transport modelling and traffic flow calculation.
 PTV ranks among the top 1,000 global market leaders in Germany according to Germany's Manager Magazine.

 The German company PTV Planung Transport Verkehr GmbH is a member of PTV Group.

 History

 In 1979 Dr.-Ing.
-Hans Hubschneider and Michael Sahling founded PTV Planungsbüro Transport und Verkehr GmbH in Karlsruhe, Germany.
+Hans Hubschneider and Michael Sahling founded PTV Planungsbüro Transport and Verkehr GmbH in Karlsruhe, Germany.

 Between 1979 and 1982 they developed the first computer program for trip planning.
 The first projects included location and distribution planning for Raiffeisen in Schleswig-Holstein, line network planning for bus and road transport in Mannheim and trip planning for Langnese-Iglo.
 These projects were the basis for the development of other software products.